 Be represented by an attorney in any proceeding, including helping them to ask the court for changes.

-A person files a case to ask the court to name them or someone else as a guardian or conservator for a person who needs help.
-The person who needs help must be given notice of the case.
-They have the right to a lawyer.
+A person files a request (called a Petition) to ask the court to name them or someone else as a guardian or conservator for a person who needs help.
+The person who needs help must be given notice of the Petition.
+The person who needs help has the right to a lawyer.
 If they can’t afford a lawyer, the court can order the county to pay for one.

 The court decides who is appointed as the guardian or conservator.
 The court might choose: